1 - Entry Requirements

-- Membership of the squadron requires activity and training attendance in at least one of the following platforms: War Thunder Air Simulator Battle, DCS World or IL-2 Sturmovik Great Battles.
+- Membership of the squadron requires activity and training attendance in either DCS World or IL-2 Sturmovik Great Battles.
 Applicants must choose one of these as their main platform and will be expected to attend their respective trainings and events regularly.
 Members may switch their main platform by contacting an officer.
 All members are welcome to attend events and trainings outside their main platform, in addition to their required trainings.

 - All members are required to advise if they are planning to attend a training or not.
 All attendances and advisories are recorded and repeatedly not attending without advising may cause loss of rank or membership status.

 - Aside from weekly trainings, some activity within the squadron is expected.
 Long absences from flying may result in loss of rank or dismissal from the squadron.

 - Any rank above CADET is eligible for leave due to real life circumstances.
 Leave status can be requested for a maximum of three months initially, after which the situation will be reviewed.
 We respect the importance of real life events and aim to be as accommodating as possible.

 - CADET rank is a probationary period in which attendance and advising is closely monitored.
 Not advising an absence for a single training may result in dismissal from the squadron.

 - Any member who leaves the squadron is eligible to re-apply after 1 month.
 Any member who is kicked from the squadron is eligible to re-apply after 3 months unless permanently banned.
 Any re-accepted member will be on a probationary period for one month.

 4 Multiplayer and Public Events Code of Conduct (All Platforms)

 - Do not insult or “flame” others in multiplayer matches, events and discord servers.
 Any complaints about our members doing so will be taken very seriously.